jonathanneels/Updated_chiptune_composer/README.md

 This is an updated version of the project https://github.com/rezoner/chirp

-It is made for modern browsers (https support) and restored save functionality.
+It is made for modern browsers (https support) and has a restored save functionality.

 To start typ in command prompt (Windows); node index.js (after execution go to https://192.168.1.40:8009/ in your browser).